deadlykam/CodeOptPro/README.md

 Now if you create more scripts that requires the use of update per frame then just drag and drop the _UpdateManagerLocal_ to the _updateManager_ field and they too will start to use update per frame and share the main Update() method from the _UpdateManagerLocal_.
 There is a field in _UpdateManagerLocal_ called _NumUpdate_.
 This value means how many objects should be updated per frame.
 For example if this value is set to 5 then 5 objects will be update in one frame cycle.
 If there are too many objects that needs to be updated then increasing this value should make the update process much better but that depends on your scripts and their logic.

 ###### UpdateManagerGlobal:
-1. Create a new script and extend teh class called _MonoAdvUpdateGlobal_.
+1. Create a new script and extend the class called _MonoAdvUpdateGlobal_.
 2. Import all the abstract methods and implement them.
 For explanation see point 2 in UpdateManagerLocal.
 It is similar to that.
 3. Create a new GameObjet or object for which your new script will be used for.
 Before adding your new script we first need to add the custom update manager.
 Click the _Add Component_ button and search and add the script called _UpdateManagerGlobal_.
 It is suggested to add the _UpdateManagerGlobal_ in a GameObject which is inside the _Managers_ game object so that it remains organized because a scriptable object is used to access this update manager in a decouple fashion.
 4. Now we need to create the scriptable object for the _UpdateManagerGlobal_.
 Right click any folder where you want to store the helper scriptable object then go to Create -> CodeOptPro -> ScriptableObjects -> Managers -> UpdateManagerGlobalHelper.
 Then give it any name you want.
 After that set the newly created UpdateManagerGlobalHelper in the field called _Helper_ under the _UpdateManagerGlobal Global Properties_ inside the _UpdateManagerGlobal_.